nico-sauer/e-commerce-app/README.md

-This project is an Online Booking shop. you can add Books to your cart and purchase them.
+This project is an e-commerce app for a bookshop.
+User can register and log into their account to purchase books.